-In accordance with GASB 75, the financial statements at May 31, 2019 and 2018 include a liability for postemployment benefits other than pension in the amount of \$282.5 million and \$305.9 million, respectively.
+In accordance with GASB 75, the financial statements at May 31, 2020 and 2019 include a liability for postemployment benefits other than pension in the amount of \$305.9 million and \$282.5 million, respectively.
+GASB 75 was adopted by the Authority in 2019 and restated 2018 in accordance with the pronouncement.

-GASB 75 does not require that the unfunded liability actually be funded, only that the Authority account for the unfunded accrued liability.
-However, beginning in 2012, in an effort to mitigate possible future rate impacts related to any expected legislation, the Authority has established an undedicated reserve for this purpose.
-As of May 31, 2019 and 2018, the undedicated reserve is \$54.2 million and \$35.2 million, respectively.
-During the fiscal years ended May 31, 2019 and 2018 the Authority contributed \$19.0 million and \$10.0 million to this reserve, respectively.
+GASB 75 does not require that the unfunded liability be funded, only that the Authority account for the unfunded accrued liability.
+However, beginning in 2012, to mitigate possible future rate impacts related to any expected legislation, the Authority has established an undedicated reserve for this purpose.
+As of May 31, 2020 and 2019, the undedicated reserve is \$73.2 million and \$54.2 million, respectively.
+During both the fiscal years ended May 31, 2020 and 2019 the Authority contributed \$19.0 million to this reserve.